|

 Close Up shot of a white bowl of chicken and corn chowder with a white soup tureen, green napkin, and spoons in the background.

-If you love soup as much as I do, try some of my other favorite soup recipes.
+Do you love soup as much as I do?
+Make a pot of these tasty soup recipes soon!

 Recipe

-A creamy, cozy, and flavorful chowder that's surprisingly healthy
+A creamy, cozy, and flavorful chowder that's full of vegetables.

 Print Pin